subagent-driven-development

 How It Works

-SADD supports four execution strategies based on task characteristics:
+SADD supports three execution strategies based on task characteristics:

 Sequential Execution